tobgu/peds/experience_report.md

 the runtime indirection usually associated with interface functions and potentially inline the code in `Hash()` of the key type.

+#### Implementation details
 I want to finish with my view on generics implementation.
+There is a great document called (Summary of Go Generics discussions)[https://docs.google.com/document/d/1vrAy9gMpMoS3uaVphB32uVXX4pi-HnNjkMEgyAHX4N4/edit#heading=h.vuko0u3txoew] that outlines a bunch of considerations regarding generics in Go.
+In it a number of different approaches are outlined.

-I'm pro the templating approach where specific code is emitted for every instance of the generic type/function and no boxing takes place.
+I'm pro the type specialization approach where specific code is emitted for every instance of the generic type/function and no boxing takes place.
-Rust is an example of a language that uses this approach.
+Rust and C++ are examples of a languages that use this approach.

-I believe boxing/type erasure (as done in Java for example) would undo many possible use cases where generics could be used to write "tight"/"performance critical"/"mechanically sympathetic" algorithms or data structures.
+I believe boxing (as done in Java for example) would undo many possible use cases where generics could be used to write "tight"/"performance critical"/"mechanically sympathetic" algorithms or data structures.
-In Java this may be OK since there's a JIT that can do all sorts of optimizations in runtime while in Go that is not the case.
+In Java this may be OK since there's a JIT that can do all sorts of optimizations in runtime, in Go that is not the case.
 While I'm all for the mantra of avoiding premature optimization on the application level this becomes less and less true the further down the stack you go since you have less and less context.
-With the language being in the bottom levels I think performance is key to avoid restricting what can be done on higher levels.
+With the language being in the bottom levels I think performance is key to avoid restricting what can be done on higher levels more than necessary.

 With a templating approach the binary will be fatter for sure since more code is generated.
 The Go binaries are already fairly fat though and to me, adding a couple of extra % to that does not really matter.
-The negative impact on the instruction cache because of code bloat that some claim could be a problem should be tested in reality.
+The negative impact on the instruction cache because of code bloat that some claim as a potential problem should be tested in reality.
 Furthermore, if the compiler/linker only generated code for the functions used by the client code as opposed to the full API of the generic type my gut feeling is that the code bloat should not be that dramatic since in reality many client applications often only use a small subset of the provided functionality.
-This would of course make the compiler more complicated and potentially increase compile times but I trust the compiler team to solve this. ;-)
+This would of course make the compiler more complicated and potentially increase compile times but I trust the compiler team will solve this. ;-)

 ## Immutability
 With the strong focus on concurrency in Go I was surprised that